towolf/towolf.github.com/docs/PsychColorimetric/SRGBPrimaryToXYZ.markdown

 title: SRGBPrimaryToXYZ
 categories:
   - PsychColorimetric
+encoding: UTF-8
 ---

 XYZ = SRGBPrimaryToXYZ\(rgb\)

 Convert between sRGB primaries and CIE XYZ.
 The rgb are linear device coordinates for the primaries of the sRGB standard.
-One would expect these to be in the range 0\-1, although any scaling will simply propogate through to the XYZ coordinates.
+One would expect these to be in the range 0-1, although any scaling will simply propogate through to the XYZ coordinates.

 See XYZToSRGBPrimary